 Everything was assembled well with no errors or loose bits to be found.
 When given the old "flex" test, I also found there was no "tick" to the blank, thus indicating the ferrules fit together nice and snug.
 Nice!

 Strung-up with a WF3F Cortland Finesse Trout II line, the rod was an able caster.
 The moderate-fast action loaded easily and flexed readily without being overly stiff like so many rods these days.
-For giggles, I even threw a WF4F RIO InTouch Single Handed Spey line on the rod.
-As expected, this noticeably softened up the rod's action, but it made for a pleasant-enough combination while fishing a tiny canal one afternoon.
+While the action is forgiving, the mod-fast action means it's not too sloppy or mushy.
+There's a good amount of feel and precision in the blank for solid accuracy.

-I wasn't able to cast an entire 90-foot line with the ECHO Dry, but it worked well for me at short to medium (or what I call "average") fishing distances.
-The tip section is quite soft and allowed for delicate presentations and good accuracy on the shorter end of things.
-Though the rod isn't stiff, it's not a limp noodle, either.
-In a pinch it can throw a slightly bigger fly if needed.
-One day, I tossed both small tilapia flies and little unweighted baitfish streamers on the Dry.
-It definitely liked the smallest flies better (this is a 3-weight, after all), however it was able to fish the bigger patterns decently enough.
+I wasn't able to cast an entire 90-foot line with the ECHO Dry (it's not really made for that anyway), but it worked well for me at short to medium distances.
+The tip section is quite soft and allowed for delicate presentations on the shorter end of things.
+However, in a pinch the rod can throw a slightly bigger fly if needed.
+One day, I tossed both tilapia flies and little unweighted baitfish streamers on the Dry.
+It definitely liked the smaller flies better (this is a 3-weight, after all), however it was able to fish the bigger patterns decently enough.

 Casting comfort was good.
 The grip was a little thin at the top but comfortable, and the rod was acceptable weight-wise in my hand.
 Adding to the comfort was the fact that the rod didn't require a fast, nervous stroke to perform, nor did it require perfect timing.
-While it didn't totally blow me away with the given lines, it was a good, pleasant, relaxing rod to fish.
+While it didn't totally blow me away, it was a good, pleasant, relaxing rod to fish.